apocalyptech/eschalon_utils/README.txt

 INSTALLATION, LINUX
 -------------------

-There's no official installation scripts for the app.
-What I'd recommend on a Linux system is just leaving it untarred wherever you untarred it, and make a symlink to each app somewhere in your $PATH (~/bin is probably the best location).
-For example:
+There's no official installation scripts for the application.
+On a *nix system writing a simple shell wrapper is likely easiest.

    $ cd ~/bin
-   $ ln -s /path/to/eschalon_main.py .
+   $ printf '#!/bin/sh\n(cd /path/to/eschalon && python2 -m eschalon.main -- "$@")' > eschalon
-   $ ln -s /path/to/eschalon_gui.py .
+   $ chmod +x eschalon

-At that point you should be able to just run "eschalon_gui.py" from the command prompt, for instance.
+At this point it  should be possible to run "eschalon" from the command prompt.
 Setting up shortcuts through your window manager of choice should work fine, as well.
-Failing that, just run them from the directory you untarred them into.

 NOTE ABOUT BOOK II/III MAP EDITING: To edit Book II or III map files, you'll need two other packages installed which may not be present on your system.